 The Community Health Needs Assessment (CHNA) is an important tool we use to better understand health disparities and inequities within the communities we serve, as well as the community strengths and assets (see Figure 2 for definition of terms2).
 Through the literature and our community partners, we know that racism and discrimination have detrimental effects on community health and well-being.
 We recognize that racism and discrimination prevent equitable access to opportunities and the ability of all community members to thrive.
-We name racism as contributing to the inequitable access to all the determinants of health that help people live their best lives, such as safe housing, nutritious food, responsive health care, and more.
+We name racism as a contributing factor to the inequitable access that help people live their best lives, such as safe housing, nutritious food, responsive health care, and more.